Lyndir/MasterPassword/platform-independent/c/README.md

 Note that the build depends on your system having certain dependencies already installed.
 By default, you'll need to have at least `libsodium`, `libjson-c` and `libncurses` installed.

+## Building with docker

+To install mpw into a Docker container, make sure you have Docker installed on your system, then run something like:

+    docker build -f cli/Dockerfile .

 ## Building with cmake